visforvali/ws297y/prompts.md

 ## Affective Atlas Entry 8: Just Say No

+Sara Ahmed describes a complaint biography as the entanglement between the lives that complaints take on and our own lives from which they originate.
+They constitute the sharing of our stories of complaint and can chronicle our changing relationship to the institutions we're complaining about.
+What would you include in your own complaint biography?
+To start composing a complaint biography, Ahmed suggests starting with the following questions: "Can you remember your first complaint or an early complaint?
+What happened?
+How did it affect you?
+Can you recall a time you decided not to complain?
+What happened?
+How did it affect you?" (p.
+254) Adding to those questions, consider Pace University as a specific site of complaint: Can you remember your first complaint about Pace?
+What happened?
+How did it affect you?
+Can you recall a time you decided to or not to complain about Pace publicly?
+What happened?
+How did it affect you?
+Finally, if you want to take your complaint further, write down one of your answers about Pace on a sticky note, put it up in a public place on campus, take a picture, and attach the photo to your entry post.

 ## Affective Atlas Entry 9: Failing Up

+Édouard Levé's work focuses on the gap between potentiality and actualization, as illustrated in the false starts or unrealizable ideas in *Oeuvres*.
+Make a list of 15-20 of your own false starts, unrealizable ideas, half-remembered dreams, and other moments of similar potentialities-without-actualization.
+Once you have your list, reflect on how it felt to write those items down and to share them publicly.
+What are you reclaiming through this act as an individual?
+What might you be restoring to a collective through this act?
+What would change in the university setting if such unactualized potentialities were an explicit and rewarded component of learning?

 ## Affective Atlas Entry 10: Making to Survive